 - Properly dry wet clothing, towels, shoes or other items in room.

 - Allow bathrooms to fully ventilate after showering.

 - Remove belongings from shower area on cleaning day to allow custodial staff to thoroughly clean and disinfect the shower.

 - Clean your bathroom thoroughly if you live in a building where bathroom cleaning is the resident’s responsibility.

 Mold and Your Health

-Some people are allergic to molds, and mold exposure may worsen symptoms of other pre-existing conditions such as asthma.
-If a resident is having symptoms they believe may be the result of exposure to mold allergens, they should contact Medical Services at Columbia Health.
+Some people are allergic to mold, and mold exposure may worsen symptoms of other pre-existing conditions such as asthma.
+If a resident is experiencing symptoms that they believe may be the result of exposure to mold allergens, they should contact Medical Services at Columbia Health.

 The staff of Columbia Housing and its operational partners are committed to an effective and efficient response to students who suspect they may have mold in their room or residence hall.

 How to Report Suspected Mold

 The University considers reports of mold a health and safety issue and takes all reports of suspected mold seriously.
 Residents who are concerned about an area of suspected mold in their room should immediately call the Hartley Hospitality Desk or submit an online service request.